CTSRD-CHERI/cheribsd-getting-started/src/installing/README.md

 #### Setting a root password

-Enter a new root password and press enter.
+Enter a new root password and press Enter.
-Then confirm it by typing the same password again and pressing enter.
+Then confirm it by typing the same password again and pressing Enter.

 ```
 Please select a password for the system management account (root):